promptdriven/pdd/README.md

 - `PROMPT_FILE`: The filename of the prompt file that generated the code under test.
 - `CODE_FILE`: The filename of the code file to be fixed.
 - `UNIT_TEST_FILE`: The filename of the unit test file.
 - `ERROR_FILE`: The filename containing the unit test runtime error messages.
+Optional and does not need to exist when used with the `--loop` command.

 Options:
 - `--output-test LOCATION`: Specify where to save the fixed unit test file.
 The default file name is `test_<basename>_fixed.<language_file_extension>`.
 If an environment variable `PDD_FIX_TEST_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.